FerretDB/FerretDB/website/docs/understanding_ferretdb.md

 }
 ```

-To reference the `city` field in the embedded document, use the dot notation `" contact.address.city"`.
+To reference the `city` field in the embedded document, use the dot notation `"contact.address.city"`.

 For dot notation examples on embedded documents, see here: